timescale/docs.timescale.com-content/getting-started/cloud-multi-node.md

 our [large sample datasets][sample-data] to create more distributed hypertables, or consider using your new cluster as a target for Prometheus data via [Promscale][promscale].
-Whatever your time-series data need, TimescaleDB multi-node opens up an entirely new level of opportunity for your time-series data.
+Whatever your time-series data needs, TimescaleDB multi-node opens up an entirely new level of opportunity for your time-series data.

 And as always, consider joining our vibrant community [Slack channel][slack] to ask